CNCLgithub/cloth-intuitive-physics_psiturk/README.md

 # Cloth Psiturk

-This is the psiturk component of the cross-domain-cloth project
+This is the psiturk component of the "Computational models reveal that intuitive physics underlies visual processing of soft objects".

 ## Overview